0cjs/sedoc/8bit/apple1/replica-sbc.md

 An Arduino Nano monitors and talks to the MC6821 PIA and emulates the keyboard and video circuitry.
-The Nano talks to a computer via a 115kbps USB serial connection; connect to it with `minicom -8 -b 115200 -D /dev/ttyUSB0`.
-Note the issues described below.
+The Nano talks to a computer via a 115kbps USB serial connection; connect to it with the following command (but note the issues described below).

+    minicom -8 -b 115200 -D /dev/ttyUSB0

 ### Keyboard I/O